tprasadtp/ubuntu-post-install/docs/tasks.md

 ## Installing Snap packages

-Script can install snap packages from snapstore.
+Script can install snap packages from snap-store.
 For example check the default config file.
-You should specify the classic snaps under `install.snaps.calssic`, edge snaps under `install.snaps.edge` and normal snaps under `install.snaps.normal` in the yaml file.
+You should specify the classic snaps under `install.snaps.classic`, edge snaps under `install.snaps.edge` and normal snaps under `install.snaps.normal` in the yaml file.